Israel expands its bombardment in Lebanon as tens of thousands flee

-TEL AVIV, Israel (AP) — Israel expanded its bombardment in Lebanon on Saturday, hitting Beirut’s southern suburbs with a dozen airstrikes and striking a Palestinian refugee camp deep in northern Lebanon for the first time.
+TEL AVIV, Israel (AP) — Israel expanded its bombardment in Lebanon on Saturday, hitting Beirut’s southern suburbs with a dozen airstrikes and striking a Palestinian refugee camp deep in the north for the first time as it targeted both Hezbollah and Hamas fighters.

+Tens of thousands of people in Lebanon, including Palestinian refugees, continued to flee the widening conflict in the region, while rallies were held around the world marking the approaching anniversary of the start of the war in Gaza.

-The attack on the Beddawi camp near the northern city of Tripoli killed an official with Hamas’ military wing along with his wife and two young daughters, the Palestinian militant group said in a statement.
-Hamas later said another member of its military wing was killed in an Israeli strike in Lebanon’s eastern Bekaa Valley.
+Israel's attack on the Beddawi camp near Lebanon's northern city of Tripoli killed an official with Hamas’ military wing along with his wife and two young daughters, the Palestinian militant group said.
+Hamas later said another military wing member was killed in an Israeli strike in Lebanon’s eastern Bekaa Valley.

-Israel's military said it killed two senior officials with Hamas' military wing in Lebanon, one near Tripoli.
-Israel has killed several Hamas officials in Lebanon since the Israel-Hamas war began almost a year ago, in addition to most of the top leadership of Hezbollah as the fighting has escalated in Lebanon in recent weeks.
+Israel's military said it killed two senior officials with Hamas' military wing in Lebanon, where fighting has escalated in recent weeks.
+Israel has killed several Hamas officials there since the Israel-Hamas war began , in addition to most of the top leadership of the Lebanon-based Hezbollah.

+At least 1,400 Lebanese, also including civilians and paramedics, have been killed and 1.2 million driven from homes in less than two weeks.

 Plumes of smoke dominated the skyline over Beirut’s densely populated southern suburbs, where Hezbollah has a strong presence.
 Israel says it is targeting Hezbollah commanders and military equipment and aims to drive the militant group away from shared borders.

-At least 1,400 Lebanese, including civilians, paramedics and Hezbollah fighters, have been killed and 1.2 million driven from homes in less than two weeks since Israel escalated its strikes in Lebanon.

 The Iranian-backed Hezbollah, the strongest armed force in Lebanon, began firing rockets into Israel almost immediately after Hamas’ Oct.
 7 attack, calling it a show of support for the Palestinians.
-Hezbollah and the Israeli military have traded fire almost daily, forcing tens of thousands of people on both sides of the border to flee their homes.
+Hezbollah and Israel's military have traded fire almost daily.

-Last week, Israel launched what it called a limited ground operation into southern Lebanon while intensifying its airstrikes there and near Beirut.
+Last week, Israel launched what it called a limited ground operation into southern Lebanon after a series of attacks killed longtime Hezbollah leader Hassan Nasrallah and others.
 Nine Israeli soldiers have been killed in the intense ground clashes that Israel says have killed 250 Hezbollah fighters.
+The fighting is the worst since Israel and Hezbollah fought a brief war in 2006.

-Israel's military on Saturday said about 30 projectiles were identified crossing from Lebanon into Israeli territory, with most intercepted.
+Israel's military on Saturday said about 90 projectiles were fired from Lebanon into Israeli territory.
+Most were intercepted, but several fell in the northern Arab town of Deir al-Asad, where police said three people were lightly injured.

+Iran’s foreign minister, Abbas Araghchi, told reporters in Damascus that “we are trying to reach a cease-fire in Gaza and in Lebanon.”
+The minister did not name the countries putting forward initiatives, saying they include regional states and some outside the Middle East.

+Araghchi spoke a day after the supreme leader of Iran praised its recent missile strikes on Israel and said it was ready to do it again if necessary.

 At least six people were killed in more than a dozen Israeli airstrikes overnight and into Saturday, according to the National News Agency, a Lebanese state-run new outlet.

-Associated Press journalists saw thousands of people continuing to cross the Masnaa Border Crossing on foot, even after Israeli airstrikes left huge craters in the road leading to it on Thursday.
+Associated Press journalists saw thousands of people continuing to cross the Masnaa Border Crossing on foot, crunching over the rubble after Israeli airstrikes left huge craters in the road leading to it on Thursday.
+Much of Hezbollah's weaponry is believed to come from Iran through Syria.

+Other displaced families now shelter alongside Beirut’s famous seaside Corniche, their wind-flapped tents just steps from luxury homes.
+“We don’t care if we die, but we don’t want to die at the hands of Netanyahu,” said Om Ali Mcheik.

+The Israeli military said special forces were carrying out targeted ground raids against Hezbollah infrastructure in southern Lebanon, destroying missiles, launchpads and weapons storage facilities.
+It said troops dismantled tunnel shafts that Hezbollah used to approach the Israeli border.

+Almost 42,000 Palestinians have been killed in Gaza during the war, according to the Health Ministry there, which does not differentiate between civilian and militant deaths.
+Almost 90% of Gaza’s residents are now displaced, amid widespread destruction.

-Also on Saturday, Palestinian medical officials said Israeli strikes in northern and central Gaza killed at least nine people.
+Palestinian medical officials said Israeli strikes in northern and central Gaza on Saturday killed at least nine people.

-One strike hit a group of people in the northern town of Beit Hanoun, killing at least five people, including two children, according to the Gaza Health Ministry’s Ambulance and Emergency service.

-Another strike hit a house in the northern part of the Nuseirat refugee camp, killing at least four people, the Awda hospital said.
+One in the northern town of Beit Hanoun killed at least five people, including two children, according to Gaza's Health Ministry.
+Another hit a house in the Nuseirat refugee camp, killing at least four, the Awda hospital said.

-The Israeli military did not have any immediate comment on the strikes, but it has long accused Hamas of operating from within civilian areas.
+The Israeli military did not have any immediate comment but has long accused Hamas of operating from within civilian areas.

+An Israeli airstrike killed two children in Gaza City’s Zaytoun neighborhood, according to the civil defense first responders’ group that operates under the Hamas-run government.

-The Israeli military also warned Palestinians to evacuate along the strategic Netzarim corridor in central Gaza, which was at the heart of obstacles to a cease-fire deal earlier this year.
-The military told people in parts of the Nuseirat and Bureij refugee camps to evacuate to Muwasi, an area along Gaza's shore that the military has designated a humanitarian zone.
+Israel's military warned Palestinians to evacuate along the strategic Netzarim corridor in central Gaza, which was at the heart of obstacles to a cease-fire deal.
+The military told people in parts of the Nuseirat and Bureij refugee camps to evacuate to Muwasi, a coastal area it has designated a humanitarian zone.

-It’s unclear how many Palestinians are living in the areas ordered evacuated, parts of which were evacuated previously.
+It’s unclear how many Palestinians are in the areas ordered evacuated.
+Israeli forces have often returned to areas in Gaza to target Hamas fighters as they regroup.

-Almost 42,000 Palestinians have been killed in Gaza during the nearly year-long war, according to the Health Ministry, which does not differentiate between civilian and militant deaths.
-Almost 90% of Gaza's residents are now displaced, amid widespread destruction.

 Mroue and El Deeb reported from Beirut, Lebanon.